CrayLabs/SmartSim/examples/LAMMPS/melt/README.rst

 .. note::
-   This example uses API functionality in the 0.3.0-beta release of SmartSim and 0.1.0-alpha relase of SILC.
+   This example uses API functionality in the 0.3.0-beta release of SmartSim and 0.1.0-alpha release of SILC.

 This tutorial shows how to extract simulation data from a compiled application using SILC client capabilities.
 To demonstrate the